Pre Engagement Preparation

 Manicured nails, shaped brows for women.

-Trimmed ear and nose hair for men.
+Trimmed fingernails, ear and nose hair for men.
 Men, also pay attention to your eyebrows and if they need to be trimmed.

 Women, spray down all fly away hairs prior to your portrait session.
+Bring hairspray.

 Bring eye drops and moisturizer.
 Apply before the session.